nucypher/nucypher/docs/source/guides/staking_guide.rst

 Participation in staking nucypher is divided into two primary roles: "Staker" and "Worker":
 The account which holds NU tokens and manages stakes is called a "Staker", and the account which participates in the network as an Ursula node is called "Worker".
-The recommended configuration is that StakeHolder and Worker have separate Ethereum accounts: Staker controlled by a hardware wallet, and Worker by a software wallet.
+The recommended configuration is that the Staker and Worker have separate Ethereum accounts: Staker controlled by a hardware wallet, and Worker by a software wallet.

 Note: While it is possible to use the same account, it is highly recommended that the Staker and Worker have separate Ethereum accounts: Staker controlled by a hardware wallet, and Worker by a software wallet.